 Note the warning displayed on this page about modified configuration.
 This means that your recent configuration changes would be erased if you synchronized your configuration at this time.

-Return to your open Pull Request in GitHub and use the link provided in the comment to open the associated Multidev environment on the Pantheon Site Dashboard:
+Return to your open pull request in GitHub and use the Visit Site link provided in the comment to open the associated Multidev environment on the Pantheon Site Dashboard:

 The sync operation made changes to a number of configuration files that we now need to commit to version control.
 Enter a message describing the configuration change and click Commit: